-Flower gardeners spend a great deal of time thinking about the soil.
-We turn it, tend it, amend it, admire it, and curse it.
-Rich, black, loamy soil is at the heart of everything we grow, and if we had 10 dollars to spend on gardening, most of us would spend nine dollars on the hole and one dollar on the plant.
+Flower gardeners spend a great deal of time thinking about the soil in their land.
+They turn it, tend to it, amend it, admire it, and curse it.
+Rich, black, loamy soil is at the heart of most successful gardens, and novice and pro gardeners alike will do almost anything that it takes to master that ideal blend.

-Because of this passion for soil, few flower gardeners consider hydroponics gardening as a serious alternative to conventional gardens that grow in containers or in the ground.
-Hydroponics systems are something one ponders at a science exhibition; curiosities that consist of a maze of tubing with unknown chemicals piped throughout.
-However, what many fail to realize is all the unexpected benefits that come from tending to a hydroponic garden—suppliers have even expanded their offerings to make it easy for the novice to get involved in the hobby.
+Because of this passion for soil, few flower gardeners consider hydroponic gardening as a serious alternative to conventional gardens that grow in containers or in the ground.
+To most, hydroponic systems are simply something one ponders at a science exhibition; curiosities that consist of a maze of tubing with unknown chemicals piped throughout.
+However, what many fail to realize is all the unexpected benefits that come from tending to a hydroponic garden—suppliers have even expanded their offerings to make it easy for novice gardeners to get involved in the hobby.